 What is Bran Ditch: an Anglo-Saxon bank and ditch between Fowlmere and Heydon, including an Anglo-Saxon burial ground, a section of medieval lynchet and an Iron Age enclosure?

-Bran Ditch is an Anglo-Saxon defensive bank and ditch situated between Fowlmere and Heydon in Essex.
+Bran Ditch is a linear earthwork of Anglo-Saxon date situated between Fowlmere and Heydon in Essex, comprising a substantial bank and ditch that survives as a prominent landscape feature.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1410907.

 Who is responsible for protecting Bran Ditch: an Anglo-Saxon bank and ditch between Fowlmere and Heydon, including an Anglo-Saxon burial ground, a section of medieval lynchet and an Iron Age enclosure?